aws-samples/fashion-assistant-agent/README.md

    ```

 ## Ingest Embeddings

-Run the ``opensearch_ingest.ipynb`` notebook to ingest the image embeddings to opensearch.
+To use the image lookup feature, run the ``opensearch_ingest.ipynb`` notebook to create a vector store.
+It uses the Titan Multi-modal Embedding model to embed and ingest the image embeddings to [OpenSearch Serverless](https://aws.amazon.com/opensearch-service/features/serverless/).

 ## Configuration

 The `config.yml` file in the `cdk` directory contains several variables that you need to set for the FashionAgent to work correctly.

-### `schema_name`

-This is the name of the schema file used to define the agent API.
+- `schema_name` : This is the name of the schema file used to define the agent API.
 It is typically set to `"FashionAgent_Schema.json"`.

-### `foundation_model`

-This is the Anthropic model that will be used as the base for the FashionAgent.
+- `foundation_model`: This is the Anthropic model that will be used as the base for the FashionAgent.
 The default value is `"anthropic.claude-3-sonnet-20240229-v1:0"`.

-### `agent_name`

-This is the name of the FashionAgent.
+- `agent_name`: This is the name of the FashionAgent.
 The default value is `"FashionAgent"`.

-### `bucket_name`

-This is the name of the S3 bucket that will be used to store images.
+- `bucket_name`: This is the name of the S3 bucket that will be used to store images.
 If left blank, it will default to `"fashion-agent-{account}-{region}"`, where `{account}` is your AWS account ID, and `{region}` is the AWS region you are deploying to.

-### `embeddingSize`

-This is the size of the embeddings that will be stored in the OpenSearch index.
+- `embeddingSize`: This is the size of the embeddings that will be stored in the OpenSearch index.
 The default value is `"1024"`.
 The size of Titan multimodal emebeddings.

-### `opensearch.deploy`

-This is a boolean value that determines whether the OpenSearch deployment should be included in the CDK deployment or not.
+- `opensearch.deploy`: This is a boolean value that determines whether the OpenSearch deployment should be included in the CDK deployment or not.
 The default value is `True`.

-### `opensearch.opensearch_index_name`

-This is the name of the OpenSearch index that will be created.
+- `opensearch.opensearch_index_name`: This is the name of the OpenSearch index that will be created.
 The default value is `"images-index"`.

-### `opensearch.opensearch_collection_name`

-This is the name of the OpenSearch collection that will be created within the index.
+- `opensearch.opensearch_collection_name`: This is the name of the OpenSearch collection that will be created within the index.
 The default value is `"fashion-image-collection"`.

-### `opensearch.opensearch_arns`

-This is a list of AWS Identity and Access Management (IAM) role ARNs that will be granted access to the OpenSearch collection.
+- `opensearch.opensearch_arns`: This is a list of AWS Identity and Access Management (IAM) role ARNs that will be granted access to the OpenSearch collection.
 You need to replace the default value with your own IAM role ARN.

 To find your IAM role ARN, you can use the AWS CLI: